Safe Sleep Space 2026: The Truth About Weighted Blankets for Toddlers

 QAre weighted blankets safe for older kids?

-Yes, typically for children over 4 years old, using the 10% body-weight rule.
+Weighted blankets are typically considered acceptable for children over 4 years old, using the 10% body-weight rule.
 But they should never be used in a crib or for an infant.

 Related research